yuma-mizuno/mathlib/docs/extras/typeclass_inference.md

 def ABC : add_group ℤ := by apply_instance -- no errors
 ```

 Now the term `ABC` has type `add_group ℤ` -- the type class inference machine found a term of this type and returned it.
 It is the fact that Lean can magically generate terms like this, that makes the whole type class inference system work.
+Note that we don't need to make `ABC` an instance this time around -- the instance is already in Lean's system.
+We only use the `instance` command when we're adding new instances to the system, not when we're getting old ones out.

 If the type class inference system cannot find a term of the type we're looking for then we get an error.
-For example the natural numbers are not an additive group, so even though addition on the natural numbers is associative, our `assoc_assoc` function (which asks for an additive group structure) should fail.
+For example the natural numbers are not an additive group, so even though addition on the natural numbers is associative, our `assoc_assoc` function (which asks for an additive group structure on G) should fail.

 ```lean
 def assoc_assoc {G : Type} [add_group G] (g : G) : g + (g + (g + g)) = ((g + g) + g) + g :=